SamuelCochrane/samuelcochrane.github.io/_posts/2019-03-12-log-flow-automation.md

 </figure>

 You might notice all of our actions will boil down to either creating a new log line or updating an existing one.
   So, first we should check if the case number in the subject line maps to an existing ticket.
-If it does
+If it does, update a ticket.
+If it doesn't, create a new one.

 First, let's create a few new fields in our log.